TylerDev905/HttpClientExtended/README.md

         while (true)
         {
-            await webSocketConnection.SendPrivateChatMessageAysnc(_roomUId, "Hey chat how are you?");
+            await webSocketConnection.SendPrivateChatMessageAysnc(_roomUId, "Hey user in chat how are you?");
         }
     }
 }